Animal Admittance Policy

 Service Dogs are not assistance dogs.
 They are dogs that are aligned with an organisation and trained in tasks to protect the public/provide a service for the public’s safety.
 This includes police, body detection, fire, and drug detection.
 This does not include privately owned 'protection dogs'.
 Service dogs have their own set of laws protecting them and are only allowed in public areas when accompanied by the associated organisation.

 Therapy animals, including dogs, are not assistance animals and so, we are not legally required to admit them.
-However, we recognise that some of our building users:
+We recognise that some of our building users;

-- Suffer allergies due to the presence of animals.
+• Suffer from allergies due to the presence of animals.